-Timesavers TIP: Once you exit your transport vehicle have your camera body firmly attached to your ball head and at least fully extend the lower portion of your tripod legs.
+Timesaver TIP: Once you exit your transport vehicle have your camera body firmly attached to your ball head and at least fully extend the lower portion of your tripod legs.

 The tour guide service I used was Adventurous Antelope Canyon Photo Tours, LLC.
 The website is www.navajoantelopecanyon.com Prepare to pay $150.00 per photographer.

 An additional risk that is inherent is will you get good value in return for your investment?
-During your photography tour, it's almost a certainty that stray tourist could ruin a few shots!
+During your photography tour, it's almost a certainty that stray tourists could ruin a few shots!
 Most strays do not speak English or understand their Navajo guide.
 They seem to aimlessly wander into your range of view, or feel the need to move your camera and tripod out of their way so they can catch up to their group.
 Certainly not with malicious intent, they are just plain ignorant to what you do so just be cognizant of your tripod location.

 I wish I had a tell-all guide and all necessary contact information beforehand!

-Real World Cost Comparison: Consider yourself forewarned.
+Real-World Cost Comparison: Consider yourself forewarned.

 Lastly, if you are able to get out early enough from an Antelope canyon photo tour try to head over to Horseshoe Bend of the Colorado River for sunset!.
-It's just 20 minutes from Antelope Canyon on Hgwy 89 to the parking lot, and then a steady 1 mile upward hike to the 1,000 ft. high cliffs.
+It's 20 minutes from Antelope Canyon on Hgwy 89 to the parking lot, and then a steady 1 mile upward hike to the 1,000 ft. high cliffs.